 A hallmark of the Apostle Islands National Lakeshore is the ancient geology noted by red sandstone cliffs and sea caves.
 Centuries of wave action, freezing and thawing have sculpted artful caves considered to be the most spectacular in the Great Lakes.
 Kayakers have the unique opportunity to paddle under arches, vaulted chambers and into deep recesses.

-Located along the mainland shoreline just south of Bayfield is one of the most beautiful stretches of caves in the national park and the location for our day trips.
+Located along the mainland shoreline, about a 25 minute drive north of Bayfield, is one of the most beautiful stretches of caves in the national park and the location for our kayaking Apostle Islands day trips.
 To fully immerse in the experience and not feel rushed, we prefer a full day format for this adventure.
 Plus it gives you a chance to enjoy the delicious lunch provided with your trip!

 Your day starts off at the Living Adventure Center with introductions to your guide and other group members.
 Next is a short shuttle in our van to the put-in at Meyers Road, where an extended beach faces out to the Minnesota and Canadian north shores.
 After an introduction to paddle strokes and equipment, off we go for the 3 mile trip out along the caves and cliffs to Driftwood Beach.
 Here you enjoy lunch prepared in our own commercial kitchen (turkey pesto & Costa Rican wraps AND awesome chocolate chip cookies made by our local bakery) while resting and enjoying views of Sand and Eagle Island; a rookery for cormorant and herring gulls.
 The trip back along the caves is equally beautiful in reverse, as the afternoon sun enhances the rich colors of the cliffs.